 For most veterans over 60 who primarily need coverage for burial and final expenses, private final expense insurance wins on almost every measure:

-What VGLI can cost per month for a 75-year-old veteran vs ~$160/month for private final expense
+What VGLI costs per month for a veteran aged 75–79 with $400K coverage vs ~$160/month for private final expense covering burial costs

 What Happens If You Let VGLI Lapse?